pattonw/funlib.match/README.rst

     *s* if *s* is not None, else 2.

 Constraints 6 and 7 were added to enforce topologically accurate "chains".
-Shese are cases where 1 edge in *S* is very long, and is best represented by a series of edges in *G*.
+These are cases where 1 edge in *S* is very long, and is best represented by a series of edges in *G*.
 Constraint 6 is redundant to 4 and 5 on matched vertices, but on unmatched vertices, it enforces a 1-1 mapping from matched targeting edges to matched